0 Part Course |

 • Compliance

-Redcliffe Training’s counterparty credit risk training course has been designed to provide a thorough overview of Counterparty Credit Risk.
-We use credit risk case study examples to illustrate how Counterparty Risk occurs and the credit risk mitigation techniques used.
-This includes how the CCP operates and the residual; but with very real risks remaining in the Counterparty market risk today.
+Redcliffe Training’s counterparty credit risk training will provide you with a thorough overview of Counterparty Credit Risk that can be used immediately in your day-to-day operations.
+We use credit risk case study examples to illustrate how Counterparty Risk occurs and credit risk mitigation techniques.

 REQUEST CALL BACK